-When it comes to how and where to allot their budget, many B2B businesses struggle to strike the right balance of spend to maximize their ROI.
-Particularly now that B2B organizations (and their supply chains) have been rocked by COVID-19’s disruption, organizations looking toward 2022 are wondering:
+When it comes to how and where to allot their budget, many B2B organizations struggle to strike the right balance of spend to maximize their ROI.
+With the acceleration of digital transformation and the increasing need for supply chain management in e-commerce, many B2B companies are looking toward 2023 and wondering:

 - Do we spend more on resources?